kyunghyuncho/sft_collector/README.md

 # SFT Collector Project

 A Python web application for dataset collection using Flask, SQLite, and Gunicorn.
+This project was created largely thanks to ChatGPT 4.
+See https://chat.openai.com/share/1d54fad4-a65d-4442-85b6-0e4e98cd9f4f for the conversation that led to this project.

 ## Prerequisites